Cornell University Library Resources

 -

-Acta Sanctorum (Library Gateway’s Find Databases), which contains the complete texts of the sixty-eight printed volumes, from the two January volumes published in 1643 to the Propylaeum to December published in 1940.
-Cornell also has the complete print volumes in Olin at BX4655 .A2 ++
+Acta Sanctorum, which contains the complete texts of the sixty-eight printed volumes, from the two January volumes published in 1643 to the Propylaeum to December published in 1940.
+Cornell holds the complete print volumes at the Library Annex.

 -